Introduction

 1. Differentiating Commercial Offerings

-One key strategy is to distinguish your commercial offerings from your open-source ones.
+One key strategy is to distinguish your commercial offerings from your open source ones.
 This means adding extra features or services to your software that are only available to paying customers.
 These could include things like cloud versions with additional features, enhanced security options, customizable dashboards and reports, audit capabilities, or single sign-on (SSO) functionality.

 By offering these premium features as part of a separate commercial offering, you create value for customers who are willing to pay for added benefits.
 This differentiation can help drive revenue while still maintaining the core principles of open-source collaboration.